antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 ## Introduction

-The Microsoft Intune Admin Center is the central portal used to manage devices, applications, security policies and endpoint compliance.
+The Microsoft Intune Admin Center is the central portal used to manage devices, applications, security policies and endpoint compliance within an organisation.

+Before administrators can enrol devices or deploy security policies, they must become familiar with the layout of the portal and understand where the main administrative tasks are performed.

-This chapter introduces the main areas of the Microsoft Intune Admin Center and explains their purpose.
+This chapter introduces the Microsoft Intune Admin Center and explains the purpose of its main management areas.
 No configuration changes are performed during this chapter.

-Understanding the portal layout is essential before enrolling devices and creating policies in later chapters.
+The objective is simply to become familiar with the interface before beginning hands-on administration in the following chapters.

 ---

 # Objectives

-By completing this chapter you will learn how to:
+After completing this chapter, you should be able to:

 - Navigate the Microsoft Intune Admin Center
-- Understand the purpose of the Dashboard
+- Understand the purpose of the main administrative areas
 - Locate device management features
 - Locate user and group management
-- Explore application management
+- Locate application management
-- Understand Endpoint Security
+- Locate Endpoint Security
-- Locate reporting tools
+- Locate reporting features
-- Explore Tenant Administration
+- Locate Tenant Administration

 ---